Directions:

 Next, we are going to look at Coordinate Covalent…

--A coordinate covalent bond is a bond formed when one atom donates both electrons that are shared.
+What is a Coordinate Covalent Bond?-A coordinate covalent bond is a bond formed when one atom donates both electrons that are shared.

 People donate their blood to help others just like atoms “donate” electrons to form stable octets.